 Step 2: Drill Pilot Holes Where Needed

-The second way to install security cameras without drilling step is to drill any holes you’ll be using to mount your camera.
+The second way to install security cameras without drilling steps is to drill any holes you’ll be using to mount your camera.
 For example, if you plan to use Velcro or double-sided sticky tape, you’ll need to drill small holes into the camera’s mounting bracket.
 For other how to install security cameras without drilling techniques, you may have to drill a hole or two for screwing in your mount.
+If you don’t want to damage the surface, remember to drill pilot holes for the screws before attaching the mount.

 Step 3: Place the Power Supply Box

-Place the power supply box at an acceptable location. if it’s not possible to use an electrical outlet, you will need to run the video cable outside your house. drill a hole in the exterior wall where you intend to plug in the security camera power supply unit.
-Then, push through the cord, completely inside your home or office, and pull out enough to plug in the power supply box.
+Place the power supply box at an acceptable location.
+If it’s not possible to use an electrical outlet, you will need to run the video cable outside your house.
+Drill a hole in the exterior wall where you intend to plug in the security camera power supply unit.
+Then, push through the cord completely inside your home or office and pull out enough to plug in the power supply box.
+If you don’t have an outlet in your attic, try using a nearby one for the interior wall.

 Step 4: Installation of Camera Mount